USVI Solar 1

-St. Thomas is home to an award-winning 5-megawatt PV solar plant that is expected to generate approximately 7.9 million kWh of electricity annually.
+St. Thomas is home to an award-winning 5-MW PV solar plant that is expected to generate approximately 7.9 million kWh of electricity annually.
 This renewable energy system is much needed in the area and is expected to reduce electric costs by fifty percent.
 The island’s steep terrain, fast growing local vegetation, and seasonal threat of hurricanes presented unique challenges to the design and schedule.

-The 32-acre plot varies substantially in topography, which challenged the design and construction of the fixed-tilt solar rack arrays.
+The 32-acre plot varied substantially in topography, which challenged the design and construction of the fixed-tilt solar rack arrays.
 Initial plans were designed using a 2007 USACE aerial map.
-The accuracy of the map was limited due to the existence of vegetation present when map was created.
+The accuracy of the map was limited due to the existence of vegetation present when the map was created.
 Once the site was cleared, Westwood’s own aerial mapping team gathered and processed new data to accurately reflect the existing ground features.
-Westwood’s engineering team redesigned the solar array to work effectively with the existing terrain.
+Westwood’s enginee team redesigned the solar array to work effectively with the existing terrain.

 Due to the site’s slopes ranging from 20 to 50 degrees and a problematic east-to-west curvature that could limit solar efficiency, the team used Helios 3D software to optimize the placement of each module.
-This software significantly enhanced Westwood’s ability to design the highest energy producing system possible for the site.
+This software significantly enhanced Westwood’s ability to design the highest energy-producing system possible for the site.